 Be mindful of your expenses by spending accordingly and having a ‘pay cash only’ mindset.
 If you don’t have the cash, then don’t buy it.
 This way, it would be easier to stick to your plan.

 Leaving your job and starting a new career is one big step ahead, so you must have all the motivation to be able to achieve this goal.
-Lay out the reasons you quit your job, how much you’ll be needing to quit that job, and why you should put up a business on your own or be a freelancer instead.
+Lay out the reasons you quit your job, how much you’ll need to quit that job, and why you should start a business on your own or be a freelancer instead.